neelblabla/neelblabla/README.md

 👋 Hi, I’m Neelesh Bhalla (@neelblabla)

-Following is a summary of my background:
+Following is a brief summary of my background:
 - IIT Roorkee alumnus
 - Have worked in strategic positions with a few early stage Indian startups managing product and operations after a career start with a French oilfield MNC
 - Currently pursuing my fostered passion for Deep Learning and Neural Networks at Frankfurt School of Finance & Management